The author is an online writer who covers various cultural topics.

-In responding to the screams of people who were trapped inside the burning buildings,these brave heroes ran to, and entered a building they knew they may not exit.
+In responding to the screams of people who were trapped inside the burning buildings, these brave heroes ran to and entered a building they knew they might not exit.
 Because of their brave, selfless efforts, hundreds were saved.

 These courageous souls are my heroes.

-Teachers who notice a student with reoccurring bruises, or mismatched shoes, or no lunch money, and take the initiative to get involved.
+- Teachers who notice a student with reoccurring bruises, mismatched shoes, or no lunch money, and take the initiative to get involved.

 Icons, idols, mentors, or heroes?
 Where do you see the differences?

 In the Comments section below, please talk about your heroes/sheroes.
 Who are they?
 What have they done that you honor them with the title "Hero?"